7 Easy Ways to Get SMS Opt-Ins For Your Text Marketing List

 1. Add opt-in messages to existing flows

-Getting new SMS subscribers doesn’t have to be difficult.
+Getting new SMS subscribers using text messaging doesn’t have to be difficult.
 Yes, March 4th changes are coming, which is why we are encouraging you to get opt-ins before.
 One of the easiest ways to grow your SMS list is simply adding an opt-in option to an existing flow.

 Your existing flows can capture already-engaged people and help you get SMS subscribers that’ll actually click when you send a message.
 It’ll also give you a continuous way to communicate with people and drive them back into your chatbot to close the deal.